 The Fund currently has no debt, however it holds units in DWAPF.
-DWAPF's gearing strategy is to limit debt to no more than 35% of the fund's gross assets at the time of borrowing.
+DWAPF's gearing strategy is to limit debt to no more than 45% of the fund's gross assets at the time of borrowing.
 Debt may be used to acquire investments, fund capital expenditure or meet its liquidity needs (such as funding withdrawals).
-The target gearing range is 0-15% of gross assets but it may borrow up to 35%.
+DWAPF has a long-term target gearing range of 0-15% of gross assets but it may borrow up to 45%.
+From 1 July 2027, the maximum amount DWAPF may borrow is intended to revert to 35% of gross assets.

 The Dexus Group Treasury Policy outlines the process for review and authorisation of debt for DWAPF.
-The Dexus Real Estate Capital Markets Committee reviews and endorses all debt funding requirements for DWAPF.
+The Dexus Capital Markets Committee reviews and endorses all debt funding requirements for DWAPF.